Privacy & Cookies

 What happens to your data?

-In order to technically support our marketing communication we use the following third party software providers: Mailchimp – our email marketing platform, and; Highrise – our CRM system.
-Their services are provided from the U.S. and both companies provide the levels of data security and protection required by data protection law including Privacy Shield.
+Highrise’s services are provided from the U.S. and provide the levels of data security and protection required by data protection law specified in an EU Standard Contractual Clause agreement.
 Should you wish to find out more you can view their privacy policies on their websites by clicking the links above.

 Data security and retention